Benchmarking Robustness of Machine Reading Comprehension Models: Evaluation

 \section{Evaluation}

-We apply each of the perturbation in Section~\ref{methods} on the original RACE test set, which results in six sets of new test sets, and they form our AdvRACE benchmark.
-Each of test set has 4,934 questions.
-For evaluation, models should be trained on the original RACE training set, tune hyperparameters on the original RACE dev set, and eventually test on our AdvRACE benchmark.
-We can use the average performance of the model across the six test sets in AdvRACE as a metric to compare different models' robustness, similar to how GLUE~\cite{GLUE} is used for NLU evaluation.
+We apply the four attacks in Section~\ref{methods} on the original RACE test set to form AdvRACE, which results in four sets of adversarial test sets: AddSent, CharSwap, DE, and DG.
+Each adversarial test set has 4,934 examples, same as the original RACE test set.
+We perform human and model evaluations on these test sets.

-To demonstrate how to use AdvRACE for evaluation and analysis, we evaluate four competitive models on the RACE leaderboard: BERT~\cite{BERT}, XLNet, RoBERTa, ALBERT.
-They are trained and tuned on the original RACE train and dev set, and we evaluate the model on both the original test set and our AdvRACE benchmark.
-The results are presented in Table~\ref{results}.

-By comparing the average percentage drop in performance (last row), we may conclude that BERT is the most vulnerable among these four models.
-Specifically, by comparing the performance under AddSent, we find that BERT suffered much more percentage drop in performance under AddSent compared to the other models.